-Date presented to board Department(s) Staff person submitting Head Start Lisa Cumins Strategic Commitments Participants will have seamle toward self-sufficiency.
-Participants will have seamless access to services that move them toward self-sufficiency.
-2) CMCA will capture unduplication CMCA will capture unduplicated data that reflects our outcomes. poverty, revitalize low-incon CMCA will have flexible resources necessary to address reduction of poverty, revitalize low-income communities, and empowers people with low income to become more self-sufficient. addresses reduction of pove nternal and external excellence that erty revitalizes low-income communities, low income to become more self-
+Date presented to board Department(s) Staff person submitting Head Start Lisa Cumins Strategic Commitments Participants will have seamle toward self-sufficiency. p 2) CMCA will capture unduplication CMCA will capture unduplicated data that reflects our outcomes. poverty, revitalize low-incon CMCA will have flexible resources necessary to address reduction of poverty, revitalize low-income communities, and empowers people with low income to become more self-sufficient. addresses reduction of pove) CMCA will be an agency of internal and external excellence that addresses reduction of poverty revitalizes low-income communities, and empowers people with low income to become more self- sufficient.